mahgouba/inventoryMaster-2/replit.md

 - ✅ Enhanced filter buttons with proper selected/unselected states and hover effects
 - ✅ Improved user experience with whitespace-nowrap to prevent button text wrapping
 - ✅ Added proper dark mode support for all filter buttons and scroll areas
+- ✅ Made filter container span full page width with proper responsive design
+- ✅ Added item count statistics to all filter buttons showing number of items for each option
+- ✅ Implemented getFilterCount function to dynamically calculate and display statistics
+- ✅ Enhanced user experience with real-time count updates based on available inventory data

 ### Data Refresh Issue Fixed (July 19, 2025)
 - ✅ Fixed cache invalidation issue that prevented data updates from appearing in UI